kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 _However, you can freely add other nodepools at the end of each list.
 And for each nodepools, you can freely increase or decrease the node count (if you want to decrease a nodepool node count make sure you drain the nodes in question before, you can use `terraform show` to identify the node names at the end of the nodepool list, otherwise, if you do not drain the nodes before removing them, it could leave your cluster in a bad state).
 The only nodepool that needs to have always at least a count of 1 is the first control-plane nodepool._

+_An advances usecase is to replace the count of a nodepool by a map with each key representing a single node.
+In this case, you can add and remove individual nodes from a pool by adding and removing their entries in this map.
+See kube.tf.example for an example._

 ## Autoscaling Node Pools

 We support autoscaling node pools powered by the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler).